How to Navigate Leadership in Virtual and Hybrid Workplaces

 - listening to the other person’s perspective

 Having these conversations in times of disconnect or doubt will allow for alignment moving forward because both parties will have an improved understanding of how the other perceives and responds to particular situations.
+Trust is the foundation of a positive team culture as it creates an environment for members to feel comfortable sharing ideas, providing feedback, and supporting one another.

 In order to create a positive, constructive workplace, leaders must remain aware of every factor that plays into an effective feedback conversation.
 Before giving feedback, you must consider whether it is the right time, the right environment, and if the information you plan on sharing is genuinely going to be useful for this individual.
 If all of the aforementioned prerequisites can be answered with ‘yes’, follow the next steps to ensure the feedback is received well.